gobolinux/Documentation/content/Howtos/Manual-Compile.md

 ```

 Then we have to do whatever is required in order to build the application.
 In
-the case of DosBox we have to issue "make" in order to compile the program.
+the case of DosBox we have to issue `make` in order to compile the program.

 ```
 phed@Arjuna ~/dosbox]make